11 Mistakes When Launching a Multi-vendor Marketplace

 • Onboarding systems for vendors & customers

 There are hundreds of multi-vendor marketplace revenue models out there.
-You will also need to research your competition and see what their rates are and what will work for you.
-Two of the most popular models are
+Thus, you’ll need to research not just said models but also your competition to see what their rates are and what will work for you.
+Two of the most popular models are:

 • Commission-based